ratify-project/ratify-verifier-go/cosign/README.md

 ## Concepts

-Artifact signing.
-To sign an artifact, a signer generates a private/public key pair and uses the secret key to sign an arbitrary piece of data.
+Artifact signing: To sign an artifact, a signer generates a private/public key pair and uses the secret key to sign an arbitrary piece of data.

 Artifact Log: Record of artifact metadata created by signers.

 Identity Log: Record of mappings from identities to signing keys.

-OpenID Connect (OIDC). a widely-supported protocol allowing relying parties (applications) to verify the identity of resource owners (end users) as confirmed by identity providers.
+OpenID Connect (OIDC): A widely-supported protocol allowing relying parties (applications) to verify the identity of resource owners (end users) as confirmed by identity providers.

 Identity Provider: Mechanism vouching that an entity (individual) controls an identity (e.g., email account)

 Signers: Individuals vouching for the authenticity of content.

 Verifiers: Individuals checking that content is authentic.

 Certificate Authority(CA): Entity verifying identity and issues cryptographic certificates to signers.

-Webpublickeyinfrastructure (PKI) is a mature and widely deployed trust ecosystem.
+Webpublickeyinfrastructure (PKI): A mature and widely deployed trust ecosystem.
 At its core, web PKI uses X.509 certificates to pin the trust of web servers to a “certificate authority” (or CA).

 ## Scenarios